Frankenstein-xin/learn-lab-docker/clone_uts/README.md

 # learn-lab-docker
 ## About this program
 - This is a simple experimental program shows how the docker working underneath it's appearance, and this program also shows the functionality of C APIs of linux namespace and cgroup.
-- The accompanying command shows how to reconf and build this program
+- The accompanying commands shows how to reconf and build this program
   ```bash
   autoreconf --install --force
   mkdir build